 Wilson says using your credit card to donate to your church, buying a gift for someone and taking a friend to lunch all fall into this category, but he notes that the lunch date may give you more happiness bang for your buck simply because social connections are also linked to happiness.

-small indulgences instead of a few big ones
+3. Buy many small indulgences instead of a few big ones

 Thinking about cutting out your morning latte or your weekly pedicures to save money?
 Not so fast, say happiness researchers.
 When it comes to happiness, frequency is more important than intensity.
 So while buying a house and buying a latte may both make you happy, Vanderkam says, you can buy a house only every so often, but you can buy a latte three times a week, and you’ll enjoy it every time.
 Lots of small, pleasurable purchases bring more happiness than a big-ticket item you’ll quickly get used to.